EvolvedWeb/evowc/UPDATELOG.md

   * Integrated an icon to represent an external link.
 Activate it by setting the attribute `show-ext="1"` or the property `el.showExt = true`.
   * We now only SET the selected attribute.
 It is set when the current URL matches the one in the `href` attribute or when the beginning of the current URL aligns with the one in the `starts-with` attribute.
   * We initiate the check for if this link is the selected link in `connected` and cease in `disconnected`.
-* Fixed the slideshow to function correctly with v0.6.1
+* Fixed the slideshow to function correctly with v0.7.0
 * Refined the event generation code for enhanced compatibility with PSI, including improved handling of `PreventDefault`, `stopPropagation`, and `stopImmediatePropagation`.
 * Corrected `Component.js` to support attributes in both uppercase and lowercase, aligning with SVG's flexibility.
 * Removed outdated Docs files, which have been transferred to the `evowc.com` repository.
-* Enhanced `evowc init` functionality to facilitate the creation of a comprehensive example website with integrated routing.
 * Expanded the list of reserved names that are prohibited for CPA names.
 * Broke the `Generator.js` code into smaller files to enable better testing.
-* Incorporated additional unit tests
+* Partial for #21 - Incorporated additional unit tests.
+* Changed the code to only compile the source files that have changed.
+* Added exception handling to lib/formatDate.js
+* Big fixes and some minor improvements to lib/pathToRegEx.js based on adding tests for that file.
 * Added the min and max value specifications for the BigInt CPA type: `:num="BigInt(0n,1234567890n)"` (The trailing `n` is optional).
+* Resolves #27 - Added `evowc watch` command to start server and watch for changes.
+Currently does a recompile, but does not auto reload the browser.
+* Resolves #19 - Added versioning that creates a folder called `Evo-1.2.3` in which the `Evo*.js` files are placed.
+The value for `1.2.3` will be the current version of Evo.
+* Resolves #38 - Enhanced `evowc init` functionality to facilitate the creation of a comprehensive example website with integrated routing.
+* Resolves #39 - Added `evowc update` to supply new versions of the Evo*.js files.
+* Updated all dependancies.
-* Updated version to 0.6.1
+* Updated version to 0.7.0

 ## Version 0.6.0 - 2023-09-27 - *** Breaking Changes ***